YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 As with other MVC-based frameworks, you use models to get data although Mojito allows controllers to directly fetch content as well.
 Thus far, our applications have been just getting static data from the model, but in this module we’re going to learn how to get data in a couple of different ways.
-The recommended way is to use YQL, an SQL-like language and Web Service that allows you to make queries on Web data.
+The recommended way in Mojito is to use YQL, an SQL-like language and Web Service that allows you to make queries on Web data.
 You can also use the REST module that comes with Mojito to make HTTP calls to Web services.

-We’re going to use both methods to get some data into our application.
-Our ``Github`` mojit will finally fetch live data, and we’re going to add another mojit to get Twitter data with the help of the Node.js module `simple-twitter <https://npmjs.org/package/simple-twitter>`_.
+We’re going to use YQL to get GitHub data into our application, but we'll present an example of how to use the `Y.mojito.lib.REST Class <../../api/classes/Y.mojito.lib.REST.html>`_ to make REST calls.
+We’re going to add another mojit to get Twitter data with the help of the Node.js module `simple-twitter <https://npmjs.org/package/simple-twitter>`_.

 ..
 05_intro-what: